SAP-samples/teched2025-IN162/exercises/ex3/ex3_2_details.md

 <br>![](../ex3/images/image105.png)

 ## Step 4 - Study the sequence of steps in the IFlow
 It is highly recommended that you review the IFlow in detail to gain a broader understanding of its functionality.
-You can do so by navigating to [Exercise 3.1](./ex3_1_details.md) and following the complete sequence.
+You can do so by navigating to [Exercise 3.1](./ex3_1_details.md) and inspecting the complete sequence.